chen-judge/SKT/README.md

 ```

 ## Models
-The well-trained teacher networks and the distilled student networks are released at [here](https://drive.google.com/drive/folders/17oxen8sNHtumcFL8hu9Z0Owuc6dWD8zV?usp=sharing).
+The well-trained teacher networks and the distilled student networks are released at have been released at [GoogleDrive](https://drive.google.com/drive/folders/17oxen8sNHtumcFL8hu9Z0Owuc6dWD8zV?usp=sharing) and [BaiduYun](123).
 In particular, only using around 6% of the parameters and computation cost of original models, our distilled VGG-based models obtain at least 6.5× speed-up on an Nvidia 1080 GPU and even achieve state-of-the-art performance.

 #### Shanghaitech A (576×864)
 | Method | MAE | RMSE | #Param (M) | FLOPs (G) | GPU (ms) | CPU (s) | Comment |